pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/introduction.md

   * [Device-related API's: `onegini.device.*`](device/introduction.md)

 ## Using promises instead of callbacks

 All API functions accept an optional success callback and error callback function.

-If Promises are more your style then you may be happy yo learn that all functions can be used as a Promise as well.
+If Promises are more your style then you may be happy to learn that all functions can be used as a Promise as well.

 For example, if you want to use `start` with callbacks, do:

 ```js
 onegini.user.authenticate.start(
   {